sonic-net/DASH/dash-pipeline/README-dash-workflows.md

 ```

 ## Developing P4 Code + libsai config (C++)
 To test the autogeneration of `libsai` and configuration of the dataplane, you can execute `make sai` and `make libsai-test`.
 You can add tests under `dash-pipeline/tests/libsai`.
 It takes slightly over half a minute to generate `libsai`.
-The c++ tests are limited to CRUD operations on the SAI interface and run as one-shot programs without any traffic generation.
-(Use [saithrift tests](#developing-end-to-end-tests-with-saithrift) for end-to-end testing of config and traffic.)
+The C++ tests are limited to CRUD operations on the SAI interface and run as one-shot programs without any traffic generation.

+That being said, you can use the same techniques described in [Sending packets "manually" into the switch](#sending-packets-manually-into-the-switch).
+Conceivably you could write C++ tests to configure the switch to a known state; send packets; then verify them manually.
+However, test-cases written this way are not very useful, perhaps only  as ad hoc throwaway tests.

+>Use [saithrift tests](#developing-end-to-end-tests-with-saithrift) for end-to-end testing of config and traffic.
+Tests using the saithrift client/server are very easy to write and translate well into CI automated regression testing.

-Here's the minimal set of commands to [re-]compile p4, generate libsai and c++ tests, and run tests:
+Here's the minimal set of commands to [re-]compile p4, generate libsai and C++ tests, and run tests:
 ```
 [make clean]
 make p4 sai libsai-test run-switch